infovirtuel/Atera-Report-Generator/README.md

 Only use ARG on your local network, a VPN or through a reverse proxy in https such as caddy or traefik.

+I recommend the usage of strong passwords for the accounts.
+The hashing mechanism is strong but not flawless.
+It will get improvements soon.

 # News

 ## 1.5.5.x (Web Edition)